pawarbi/blog/_pages/about.md

  **Some Bragging**
  - Won Navigant Business Strategy Competition
  - Won Microsoft-Udacity Azure Machine Learning Scholarship
- - Won 1st Prize for my on Time Series Forecasting in Azure ML
+ - Won 1st Prize for my project on Time Series Forecasting in Azure ML
  - Finalist, AECOM Global Business Innovation & Strategy Competition

  You can connect with me on LinkedIn and Twitter at: